Brightcoders-Bootcamps/today-i-learned-Loored/README.md

    - Invoke an instance of the variable.
    - Should not invoke object functions returned by the call by any other class.

 It is important to know that this law only applies to objects and not to data simple structures.

-### Tue 28, July 2020 _[Reading topic or title]_
+### Tue 28, July 2020 {clean Code}

+7. If we use third API services, we should generate unit tests for each interface to verify that we understand how does they work and catch up if they behave as we expect.
+This is so important because this lead us to also verify if the newer versions keep compatibility with the components/methods/etc we are using from that library.

+Today I did not read that much because I am focusing in developing the recetarioApp and de conferencesApp

 ### Wed 29, July 2020 _[Reading topic or title]_